Bed bugs are on the move around the world, becoming a global pandemic. However, some cities have been hit harder than others.

 Orkin’s List of Top 10 Cities with the Highest Rate of Bed Bugs

 Every year, Orkin releases a list of the top 50 cities in the United States with the highest rate of bed bug infestations.
-Interestingly, Baltimore has taken the top spot for two years in a row.
+Interestingly, Baltimore drops to second place behind Washington D.C. after three consecutive years as the number 1 city.
 As the list clearly shows, bed bugs are all across the nation, from New Orleans to Los Angeles.

 Here are the top ten most bed bug infested cities in the United States for 2019: